831jsh/homelab/documentation/proxmox-vm-setup.md

 ## Overview

-Here's a diagram that attempts to portray what the architecture of VMs will look like after setting everything up:
+Here's a diagram that attempts to portray what the architecture of the VMs will look like after setting everything up:

 ![Proxmox VM Architecture](./images/proxmox-vm-architecture.svg)